 As a school, we believe in the development of the whole child and provide a supportive and nurturing environment.
-Children have access to a drop-in session at lunch times with Miss Thomson, the Pastoral Lead with responsibility for mental well-being.
+Children have access to 'The Club that Cares' drop-in session at lunch times with Miss Thomson, our Pastoral Lead.

 There are also groups for developing social interaction and emotional needs.